JeffGiroux/f5_terraform/AWS/Standalone/README.md

 - Variables are configured in variables.tf
 - Sensitive variables like AWS SSH keys are configured in terraform.tfvars or AWS Secrets Manager
-  - ***Note***: Passwords and secrets will be moved to AWS Secrets Manager in the future
+  - ***Note***: Other items like BIG-IP password can be stored in AWS Secrets Manager.
+Refer to the [Prerequisites](#prerequisites).
-  - (TBD) The BIG-IP instance will query AWS Metadata API to retrieve the service account's token for authentication
+  - The BIG-IP instance will query AWS Metadata API to retrieve the service account's token for authentication
-  - (TBD) The BIG-IP instance will then use the secret name and the service account's token to query AWS Metadata API and dynamically retrieve the password for device onboarding
+  - The BIG-IP instance will then use the secret name and the service account's token to query AWS Metadata API and dynamically retrieve the password for device onboarding
 - This template uses BIG-IP Runtime Init for the initial configuration.
 As part of the onboarding script, it will download the F5 Toolchain RPMs automatically.
 See the [AS3 documentation](http://f5.com/AS3Docs) and [DO documentation](http://f5.com/DODocs) for details on how to use AS3 and Declarative Onboarding on your BIG-IP VE(s).
 The [Telemetry Streaming](http://f5.com/TSDocs) extension is also downloaded and can be configured to point to AWS Cloud Watch.

 - Files
   - bigip.tf - resources for BIG-IP, NICs, public IPs
+  - iam.tf - resources to create IAM roles and permissions
   - main.tf - resources for provider, versions
   - f5_onboard.tmpl - onboarding script which is run by user-data.
 This script is responsible for downloading the neccessary F5 Automation Toolchain RPM files, installing them, and then executing the onboarding REST calls via the [BIG-IP Runtime Init tool](https://github.com/F5Networks/f5-bigip-runtime-init).
-  - (TBD) network.tf - data for existing subnets

 ## BYOL Licensing
 This template uses PayGo BIG-IP image for the deployment (as default).
 If you would like to use BYOL licenses, then these following steps are needed: